johaahn/keepass-rx/README.md

 ## Roadmap

 The development of this app will follow this plan.
+These are milestones, not version numbers.

 ## 0.x - Minimal Viable Product